 191 women MPs were elected at the 2015 General Election, 29% of all MPs and a record high.

-35% of members in the Scottish Parliament are women, compared to 40% of members of National Assembly for Wales.
+Just over one-third (35%) of members in the Scottish Parliament are women, compared to just over two-fifths (42%) of members of National Assembly for Wales and 28% of Members of the Northern Ireland Assembly.

-Following the 2014 European Parliament elections, women comprised just over two-fifths of UK MEPs.
+Following the 2014 European Parliament elections, women are 41% of UK MEPs.

-32% of local authority councillors in England and 28% of county councillors in Wales are women, as of 2013.
-Women comprised 24% of councillors elected in Scotland in 2012.
+32% of local authority councillors in England are women, as of 2013.
+In Scotland, 24% of councillors are women.
+Women hold 26% of council seats in Wales.
+In Northern Ireland 25% of councillors are women.

 Since 1918, 450 women have been elected as Members of the House of Commons.
-In 1918 Countess Constance Markievicz became the first women to be elected as an MP though, elected for Sinn Féin, she did not take her seat.
-Nancy Astor was the first women to sit in the House of Commons, in 1919.
-The total number of women to have been elected to the House since 1918 remains lower than the number of men (459) in the current Parliament.
+In 1918 Constance Markievicz became the first women to be elected as an MP though, elected for Sinn Féin, she did not take her seat.
+Nancy Astor was the first women to take a seat in the House of Commons, in 1919.
+The total number of women to have been elected to the House since 1918, 452, remains lower than the number of men, 457, in the current Parliament.

-Margaret Bondfield was the first ever woman appointed to cabinet in 1929.
-Margaret Thatcher became the UK’s first woman Prime Minister in 1979.
+Margaret Bondfield was the first ever woman appointed to Cabinet, in 1929; Margaret Thatcher became the UK’s first woman Prime Minister in 1979, and Theresa May the second in 2016.

 Commons Briefing papers SN01250